How to enroll in an FSA: A step-by-step guide

 Enrollment periods

 The enrollment periods for FSA plans are usually the same as enrollment for health insurance.
-In most cases, there are three types of enrollment periods:
+In many cases, there are three types of enrollment periods:

 Open enrollment periods happen once a year, often from October to December.
 Employees can make any changes they need to their health benefits, including enrolling in an FSA, during open enrollment.